 We planned our visit during the kids’ spring break in early April.
 Unfortunately, the weather was still cold and a little snowy.

-I Googled and Pinterest-ed things to do near the resort, but I didn’t come up with much that I thought would keep us busy for the whole weekend.
-Most of what I found to do online was to hang out in the pool, ride horses, go boating, and hike.
+I looked up things to do near the resort but didn’t come up with enough to keep us busy for the whole weekend.
+Most of the suggestions were hanging out at the pool, riding horses, boating, and hiking.
 However, the snowy weather made most of these options impossible.
-And I was afraid that the kids were going to be bored.
+I was afraid that the kids were going to be bored.

 We had dinner at Izac’s Tavern, a casual restaurant (and bar) in the resort’s Lodge.
-The food was okay, a little over-priced in my opinion, but worth a few extra bucks not to have to drive in the bad weather.
+The food was okay, a little over-priced in my opinion, but worth a few extra bucks not to have to drive to Gordonsville in the snow.

 My original plan for Sunday was to go hiking at Shenandoah National Park.
 However, Saturday’s snow closed down Skyline Drive, making the hikes I planned impossible.
-And I was left scrambling for something else to do.
+I was left scrambling for something else to do.

 The kids couldn’t wait to ride the horses at the Equestrian Center (on-site at the resort), but when we got there they were on a break for lunch.
 So, we spent a little time at the playground.
-(There are several playgrounds sprinkled throughout Shenandoah.)

 After the playground, we hit up the mini-golf course.
-This mini-golf course is also on-site at the resort and is absolutely free for guests.
+This mini-golf course is also on-site at the resort and is free for guests.
 The kids loved it!

 Our guide, a sweet gentleman named Sam, was great with our kids and the horses.
 He also gave us advice about things to do at the resort and where to find the best BBQ in Virginia!
 (Spoiler: It’s right down the road in Gordonsville!)

-With full bellies, we headed straight back to the resort to change into our swimsuits and FINALLY hit the indoor pool and hot tub.
-(Our kids had only been begging us the entire time we were here.)
+With full bellies, we headed back to the resort to change into our swimsuits and FINALLY get in the indoor pool and hot tub.
+(Our kids had been begging us the entire time we were here.)

 After checking out we had to go to the preview center for a ‘meeting’ with the Blue Green staff.
-This was the only negative experience of our entire trip.

-So, we did
+So, we did.

 It was a colossal waste of time and we ended up being there much longer than an hour.
 However, they did give us a $25 gift card before we left, so I can’t complain too much.

 There was so much to do at Shenandoah Crossing that we didn’t even need to leave the resort to have a good time.
-If I could change anything, I would have scheduled our trip during the summer months, so that we could hike and enjoy the lake and the outdoor pools.
+If I could change anything, I would have scheduled our trip during the summer, so that we could hike and enjoy the lake and the outdoor pools.

 I highly recommend this resort and Blue Green Vacations if you’re looking to buy a timeshare.
-Both of our experiences with them have been wonderful…despite their pushy salespeople
+Both of our experiences with them have been wonderful…despite their pushy salespeople.